Hybrid Quantum-Classical Convolutional Neural Networks: Hybrid auto-differentiation framework

-Each layer of two-qubit gates is counted as one depth.
-For optimization problems, it is usually helpful to provide the gradient of the loss function.
-The easiest way to approximately compute the gradient in our case is to use the finite difference method, which only requires forward evaluation of the loss function.
-Here we show how to exactly compute the gradient using auto-differentiation, which could also be implemented with a quantum computer.
-Since the only `quantum' step is the feature map implemented with a parametric quantum circuit, we only need to show how to compute the gradient of Eq.(\ref{eq:qfeature}), and then it can be imbedded into the classical back propagation process~\cite{rumelhart1988learning}.
+In the following we present a framework to compute the gradient of a hybrid quantum-classical loss function using auto-differentiation, assuming that the `quantum' sub functions involved in the loss function have the form of Eq.(\ref{eq:qfeature}).
+We starting by showing how to compute the gradient of the quantum feature map, namely Eq.(\ref{eq:qfeature}).
 There are two cases: i) The input $A$ is constant and the derivative against $A$ is not required and ii) The input $A$ is the output of previous steps and the derivative against $A$ is required for the following the backward propagation process.
 In the second case, we can add a single-qubit layer of $\Ry$ into the parametric circuit, whose parameters correspond to the values of $A$, and then the problem reduces to the first case.
 Therefore, it is enough to consider the gradient of the function in Eq.(\ref{eq:qfeature}), which is well-known to be~\cite{mitarai2018quantum}